strace(1) - phpMan

 into every invocation of each syscall from the set.

-The format of the subexpression is one of the following:
+The format of the subexpression is:

 first For every syscall from the set, perform an injection for the